ivine369/portfolio/README.md/README.md

 ## Know Bugs

-- Fork the repo
+- Fork the repository.

 - Create new branch ('git checkout -b)

-- Make appropriate changes on your site then go terminal and ( 'git add <file name>')
+- Make appropriate changes on your site then go to the terminal and ( 'git add <file name>')

 - After adding those changes still in terminal write (git commit -m "message") so that you can commit changes